pedro-j-morais/MEI-Thesis/README.md

 # 🎓 Face Morphing Detection in Identification Documents

-**Master's Thesis in Informatics Engineering** **Specialization in Software Engineering**
+**Master's Thesis in Informatics Engineering**
+**Specialization in Software Engineering**
 Instituto Superior de Engenharia de Coimbra (ISEC)

-**Author:** Pedro Jorge Fernandes Morais **Supervisor:** Inês Campos Monteiro Sabino Domingues **Co-Supervisor:** Teresa Raquel Corga Teixeira da Rocha **Date:** October 2025
+**Author:** Pedro Jorge Fernandes Morais
+**Supervisor:** Inês Campos Monteiro Sabino Domingues
+**Co-Supervisor:** Teresa Raquel Corga Teixeira da Rocha
+**Date:** October 2025

 ---

 ## 📋 Abstract

 The falsification of identification documents presents a remarkable threat to public security, personal data protection, and fraud prevention.
-A growing concern within this domain is the use of **morphed facial images** — a deceptive technique that has become more prevalent with the rapid advancement of artificial intelligence and image processing technologies.
+A growing concern within this domain is the use of **morphed facial images**, a deceptive technique that has become more prevalent with the rapid advancement of artificial intelligence and image processing technologies.

 **Morphed images** are created by blending the facial features of two or more individuals to create a composite image that resembles all contributors.
 This manipulation enables multiple individuals to use a single identification document, for example, to gain unauthorized access across international borders.